 Global Temperatures Could Rise By 6C By 2100…

-With the current trend, your favorite beaches would soon disappear, and so will the snow covered peaks where you like to ski so much.
+With the current trend, your favorite beaches would soon disappear, and so will the snow-covered peaks where you like to ski so much.
 Your favorite food could also disappear as many animals and plants would go extinct, unable to adapt to such drastic change in climate.
 The ecosystem could collapse too with the loss of habitat of various animals.
-All these point to a very bleak future for our planet earth.
+All these points to a very bleak future for our planet earth.